PURPOSE AND FUNDING

 Local public agencies and non-profit corporations with 501(c)(3) certification, located within the geographical limits of Santa Clara County, are eligible to apply for grant funds for projects within the geographical limits of Santa Clara County.

-A technical workshop will be held in April to provide prospective applicants with technical information regarding the grant program and application packet filing process.
+A technical workshop was held in April 2013 to provide prospective applicants with technical information regarding the grant program and application packet filing process.
 Prospective applicants are strongly encouraged to attend this workshop before preparing a grant application packet.

 PROJECT ELIGIBILITY CRITERIA